hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data.rst

 Introduction
 -------------

-You might have some existing data in a CSV file that you want to import into your PG database.
+You might have some existing data in a CSV file that you need to import into your PG database.
 The following guide will show how to do so.

 In this guide we will use the following CSV file as an example.

-Make sure it is saved as ``profile.csv``.
+Also, make sure it is saved as ``profile.csv``.

 .. thumbnail:: /img/graphql/core/guides/sample-data-csv-file.png
    :alt: .csv data file